Our Mission

 About: A Democratic Club for progressive individuals in the northern part of Clermont County.

-Loveland Action Team (Facebook)
+Democracy In Action (Facebook)

 Meeting Dates: Third Wednesday of the month.
 Friends gather at 6:30 and the meeting begins at 7:00.